praegnanz-de/videosws/README.md

 True, if paid subscription is required to use player.

 ### pricing.freeAvailable (boolean, sometimes required)
 True, if there's also a free version available.
-Only required if `pricing.once = true` or `pricing.subscription` = true.
+Only required if `pricing.once = true` or `pricing.subscription = true`.

 ### example.html (string)